BetweenBooks/BetweenBooks.github.io/reviews/2020/capital-and-ideology-thomas-piketty-2020.md

 spend on players.
 It prevents some clubs from just becoming rich and therefore always winning.

-- Page 1022 - Call got a global movement towards this social state by forming "codevelopment" treaties with nearby countries.
+- Page 1022 - Call to a global movement towards this social state by forming "codevelopment" treaties with nearby countries.
 Relatedly he discusses how markets allow for movements of _goods and services_, but not people.
 So, why not allow people as well?
 I.e. full abandonment of borders, but still allow